astronomer/docs/astro/manage-hybrid-clusters.md

 Each worker node pool on Astro has a **Maximum Node Count**, which represents the maximum total number of nodes that a worker node pool can have at any given time across Deployments.
 The default maximum node count for each worker node pool is 20.
 When this limit is reached, the worker node pool can't auto-scale and worker Pods may fail to schedule.
 A cluster's node count is most affected by the number of tasks that are running at the same time across your cluster, and the number of worker Pods that are executing those tasks.
 See Worker autoscaling logic for [Celery executor](celery-executor.md#celery-worker-autoscaling-logic) and for [Kubernetes executor](kubernetes-executor.md).

-Maximum node count is different than **Maximum Worker Count**, which is configured within the Cloud UI for each worker queue and determines the maximum total number of nodes that the worker queue can scale to.
+Maximum node count is different than **Maximum Worker Count**, which is configured within the Astro UI for each worker queue and determines the maximum total number of nodes that the worker queue can scale to.
 Maximum node count for a node pool must always be equal to or greater than the sum of all maximum possible workers across all worker queues that are configured with that worker node type.

 For example, consider the following configurations within a cluster: